 “Astarte/Ashtoreth is the Queen of Heaven to whom the Canaanites had burned incense and poured libations.”

 Are your eyebrows raised yet?
 They should be.
 All false gods and teachings can be traced back to Mystery Babylon.
-Ishtar goes by many names, but she is the same, fertility goddess of spring.
+Ishtar goes by many names, but she is the same, the fertility goddess of spring.

 Now that we have that documented, does God’s Word mention anything about this goddess?
 I am glad you asked.